DanielUAL/SchemeBinaryTree/README.md

 # SchemeBinaryTree
+The project was given as a final test to see if I would be able to apply the knowledge I have about programming as a whole into a language I had never used.
 This assignment required learning and making use of Scheme's naturally recursive nature to create a binary tree.
+The main challenge comes from trying to understand the unfamiliar syntax of the language, and less on the actual logic that comes with creating a binary tree.